Distortion Bounds for Source Broadcast Problems: Problem Formulation and Preliminaries

-then we say that the distortion tuple $D_{[1:K]}$ is achievable. \end{defn} \begin{defn} For transmitting source $S$ over channel $p_{Y_{[1:K]}|X}$, the admissible distortion region is defined as
+then we say that the distortion tuple $D_{[1:K]}$ is achievable. \end{defn} \begin{defn} For transmitting a source $S$ over a channel $p_{Y_{[1:K]}|X}$, the admissible distortion region is defined as

-\end{defn} The admissible distortion region $\mathcal{R}$ only depends on the marginal distributions of $p_{Y_{[1:K]}|X}$, hence for source broadcast over stochastically degraded channel it suffices to only consider the broadcast over physically degraded channel.
+\end{defn} The admissible distortion region $\mathcal{R}$ only depends on the marginal distributions of $p_{Y_{[1:K]}|X}$, hence for the stochastically degraded channel case, it suffices to only consider the corresponding physically degraded channel case.